3.11. Adding electronics

 Be careful about connecting electronics to pin 13 (PC7), pin 17 (PB0), and PD5.
 These pins are used to control the LEDs on the Zumo 32U4.
 All three of these pins are controlled as outputs by the bootloader.
 Pin 17 (PB0) and PD5 are used as RX and TX indicators, so if you are sending or receiving data over USB then the Arduino USB code will drive those pins in its interrupt service routines while your sketch is running.

 It should be possible to attach additional I²C slave devices to the Zumo 32U4’s I²C bus without giving up any features as long as the additional devices’ slave addresses do not conflict with those of the inertial sensors.
-The LSM303D uses 7-bit address 0011101, while the L3GD20H uses 7-bit address 1101011.
+(The sensors’ addresses are specified in their respective datasheets, which can be found in Section 3.7).
 The I²C pins (pins 2 and 3) operate at 5 V, so level shifters might be necessary to interface with other devices that use different voltages.
 (The level-shifted 3.3 V signals used by the inertial sensors are not available to the user.)

 If you do not want to use the inertial sensors on the Zumo 32U4’s I²C bus, you can cut the surface-mount jumpers labeled “2 = SDA” and “3 = SCL”.
 This frees up pin 2 (PD1) and pin 3 (PD0).
 These pins can be used as digital inputs and outputs.